-- 7. If you select the Do not decrypt in case of configuration changes option, the corresponding policy option (Do not decrypt) is overwritten. - 8.
+- 6. By checking the Encrypt local hard disks option, the encryption settings from the policy (e.g. algorithm or fast encryption) are applied. - 7.
+If you select the Do not decrypt in case of configuration changes option, the corresponding policy option (Do not decrypt) is overwritten. - 8.
 If you click OK now, your settings will be applied to the selected client computer with immediate effect.

-3.5 Sample configuration
+2.5 Sample configuration